Paddling the Canal System

 To order your complimentary Water Trail GuideBook & Map Set go here: https://eriecanalway.org/explore/boating/watertrail

 The New York State Canalway Water Trail is a great destination for paddlers, featuring over 125 public access points along the 524-mile Canal System.
-There are no permits or fees required for locking through with a non-motorized vessel (kayak, canoe, stand up paddle board (SUP), etc.).
+There are no permits or fees required for locking through with a non-motorized vessel (kayak and canoe).
+Stand up paddle boards (SUP) are allowed on the Canal system but are not allowed to lock through.
 Paddlers can always contact the locks by phone, but it is also recommended that they bring a floatable, waterproof handheld marine band VHF radio for contacting lock operators (channel 13) and other boaters (channel 16).
 Camping and various other amenities abound throughout the system, with more and more being added each year.

 The Canalway Water Trail is part of a growing system of water trails across New York State.
 Both the Eastern Erie Canal and Champlain Canal sections join up with the Hudson River Greenway Water Trail , designated a National Water Trail by the United States Department of Interior in 2012.